-Spring is just around the corner, and with it, Easter.
+Spring is just around the corner, and while we’ve been busy trying various methods of training our new puppy not to bark so much, it’s time to get back to writing.
+As we all know, with Spring comes Easter.
 As the season approaches, it’s natural to turn thoughts to decorations as well as the traditional Easter Egg Hunt.
 You may have fond memories of children joyously searching for brightly colored eggs while adults watch or help.

 Are you wondering how to recreate those fun Easter memories?
 You could just purchase plastic eggs or commercially produced egg dyes.
 Those seem a little impersonal and perhaps just a little boring, though.
 Instead, up to your DIY Easter egg game with creative ideas that add personality to your eggs.

 There are a variety of egg dyes available for purchase.
 Most of them involve dissolving a tablet in vinegar and adding water.
 This year, why not make your own dyes?
 Many fruits, vegetables, and other natural elements can be used to create your own environmentally safe dyes.
 The colors from homemade dyes are not exactly the same as the ones from the dissolvable tablets.
 They may be more muted or variegated.